 The amazing revolution of Arduino was indeed showing that electronics is no black magic.
 Arduino made electronic devices design possible to me, and to many more people who just tried it.
-Many years before I did use soldering irons, solder and PCBs.
+Many years earlier I did use soldering irons, solder and PCBs.
 But I did it just slightly better than monkeys would do it.

 Thanks to Arduino I became aware of the fact that electronics was quite similar to coding: you just plug a bunch of pieces together the right way and they actually work.

 When the electric charge flows through circuits, resistors or capacitors it actually behaves the way books say.
-Now the electronic components appealed to me just like sweets to children.

 There was more.
 A microcontroller could be PROGRAMMED!
 It would receive some inputs – real facts, actions such as pressing a button – and it could set on or off some tiny electrical switches.
 An algorithm would manage everything.
 The switches were the pins of the microcontroller.

 Now, everything was possible.
 By carefully choosing more components I could get any kind of behaviour.
 Prototyping boards or Printed Circuit Boards would connect microchips and the classical electronics components: resistors, capacitors, diodes and triacs, transistors and the like.